mozilla/glean.js/docs/implementation/upload.md

 - The `Done_UploadTask`, which signals that worker is done and should stop asking for new tasks.
 This task is prompted either by the queue being emtpy or by upload limitations being hit.

-This function is applies the [ping rate limitations](https://mozilla.github.io/glean/book/user/pings/index.html?highlight=client_info#rate-limiting) and guards against upload worker infinite loops e.g. when upload attempts return too many recoverable failures in a row and pings are re-enqueued and retried in a row, which can happen in case of lack of internet connection for example.
+This function applies the [ping rate limitations](https://mozilla.github.io/glean/book/user/pings/index.html?highlight=client_info#rate-limiting) and guards against upload worker infinite loops e.g. when upload attempts return too many recoverable failures in a row and pings are re-enqueued and retried in a row, which can happen in case of lack of internet connection for example.